emaildanwilson/nats-issue/README.md

 ### start subscribers

-The subscribe function in `init.sh` starts up 10 subscribers, one from each of the 10 accounts created.
+The subscribe and unsubscribe functions are defined in `init.sh`.  `subscribe` starts up 10 subscribers, one from each of the 10 accounts created using the `nats` cli. `unsubscribe` terminates any running `nats` subscription processes.

 1. source ./init.sh
 1. subscribe